Romain Ilbert

 Romain Ilbert, Thai V. Hoang, Zonghua Zhang and Themis Palpanas

-Workshop on Recent Advances in Resilient and Trustworthy ML Systems in Autonomous Networks (ARTMAN), ACM-CCS Workshop
+ACM-CCS Workshop on Recent Advances in Resilient and Trustworthy ML Systems in Autonomous Networks (an A* conference in cybersecurity)

 @inproceedings{10.1145/3605772.3624002,